askui/flutter-example-automation/README.md

         await aui.type('askui').exec();
         await aui.click().text().withText('Enter your email').exec();
         await aui.type('askui@askui.com').exec();
-        /*  Scroll down the page
-            - execOnShell() can run shell commands within the device via adb.
-            - Note that, you have to adjust the four numeric parameters, in order to make it fit to your device's screen.
-            - The syntax is:
-                input swipe <startX> <startY> <endX> <endY>
-            - Depending on the screen size of your device, the coordinates should stay within the scrollable area of the app. i.e. the 'Tabbar' at the top of the demo app is not scrollable.
-        */
-        await aui.execOnShell('input swipe 300 600 300 300').exec();
         // Click and type the address
         await aui.click().text().withText('Enter your address').exec();
         await aui.type('Haid-und-Neu-Straße 18').exec();
-        // Pressing enter is the equivalent to pressing the return button on the on-screen-keyboard
+        // Pressing enter is the equivelant to pressing the return button on the on-screen-keyboard
         // This gets rid of the focus from the textfield await aui.pressAndroidKey('enter').exec();
 ```